 Finally, HUD has simplified lenders' annual FHA certification.
 To maintain HUD/FHA approval, a lender must complete an annual recertification package within 90 days of its fiscal year end.
 The recertification package includes an annual certification.
-On October 25, 2019, HUD published notice in the Federal Register that a new annual certification is about to take effect.11 In a Single Family Housing News update, HUD stated that its goal in revising the annual certification is to "better align the certification statements with HUD's statutes and regulations while continuing to hold lenders accountable for compliance with FHA's eligibility and approval requirements."12
+On October 25, 2019, HUD published notice in the Federal Register that a new annual certification was about to take effect.
+In a Single Family Housing News update, HUD stated that its goal in revising the annual certification was to "better align the certification statements with HUD's statutes and regulations while continuing to hold lenders accountable for compliance with FHA's eligibility and approval requirements."
+12

-The current annual certification, which has been in place since August 1, 2016, includes nine certification statements for supervised and non-supervised mortgagees and four certification statements for investing and government mortgagees.13 The new annual certification, which becomes effective January 1, 2020, for the certification period ending December 31, 2019, applies to all mortgagees and contains only four statements.14
+The prior annual certification, which had been in place since August 1, 2016, included nine certification statements for supervised and non-supervised mortgagees and four certification statements for investing and government mortgagees.
+The new annual certification, which became effective January 1, 2020, for the certification period ending December 31, 2019, applies to all mortgagees and contains only four statements.